Skip to Content

 Verify That the Program Is for Adults

-In most cases, when you are watching a kid’s show or content made for those below 18 years old, Netflix will keep turning on the subtitles because your preferences are not configured correctly.
+In most cases, when you are watching a kid’s show or content made for those below 18 years old, Netflix may switch on the subtitles because your preferences are not configured correctly.

 Therefore, ensure that you are watching a show for grown-ups and then disable the subtitles to save this setting within your account.